ChilliCream/workshops/crypto/docs/docs/02-Hot Chocolate/05-Mutations.md

 }
 ```

-Everything that is within the selection set of a mutation field is essentially the  result of the mutation.
-In general we want to make the effected data available that changed through the mutation.
+Everything within the selection set of a mutation field is essentially the result of the mutation.
+In general, we want to make the data available to the user that was affected by the mutation.

-If we for instance would create and object we might wand to get the server generated id in return.
+If we, for instance, would create an object, we might want to resolve the server-generated identifer.

 ```graphql
 mutation CreateBook($input: CreateBookInput!) {